 - Supplemental college application assistance

-The Middle School Enrichment Program is an academic enrichment program for motivated middle school students who are one or all of the following: first-generation college-bound, low-income and traditionally underrepresented at college preparatory schools.
+The Middle School Enrichment Program is an academic enrichment program for motivated middle school students who are one or all of the following: first-generation college-bound, low-income or traditionally underrepresented at college preparatory schools.
 Magis provides a challenging and supportive environment to teach students the skills they will need to succeed in a college preparatory high school and to inspire them to prepare for high school and beyond.
 Students attend an annual summer academy, monthly winter phase meetings, and weekly homework centers.
 Eighth grade students receive high school counseling and assistance throughout the application process for college preparatory high schools.
 Click here for more information about the Middle School Enrichment Program.